HiddenField/zoho-example/README.md

 * `SUB_ID` - The ID of the subscription being updated.
 * `START_PRICE` - The price to begin updating the subscription at.
 * `END_PRICE` - The price to finish updating the subscription at.
-* `DELAY` - The delay between each update in sections.
+* `DELAY` - The delay between each update in seconds.

 Set them by placing them in a `.env` file in the project root, for example: